kottz/dunder/README.md

 # MOUSE - Minimal Output User Signal Encoder

-_Questions for Per:_
-1. What are the requirements for a 5?
-2. Do you have to implement wireless functionality?
-3. Individual LEDs or programmable LED strip?
-4. How would one go about selectively turning LEDs on?
-The ones we've implemented in lab 1 were "indication leds".
-5. Is the scroll wheel a component?
-If not, will we need to make the wheel ourselves?
-6. Will a memory be necessary to implement or can the MCU store enough data? (regarding LED modes, user settings, etc)

 _**Intended features**_
 -----------
 - USB powered: no need to reinvent the wheel for this **AMAZING** product!